 RMG is independent of all other areas of the Macquarie Group, reporting directly to the Managing Director of the Macquarie Group and the Board of the Macquarie Group.
-The Head of RMG is a member of the Executive Committee of Macquarie Bank Limited (MBL) and Macquarie Group Limited (MGL).
+The Head of RMG is a member of the Executive Committee of Macquarie Group Limited (MGL).
 RMG authority is required for all material risk acceptance decisions.
 RMG identifies, quantifies and assesses all material risks and sets prudential limits.
 Where appropriate, these limits are approved by the Executive Committee and the Board.

-The risks which the Trust is exposed to are managed on a globally consolidated basis for both MBL and MGL as a whole, including all subsidiaries, in all locations.
+The risks which the Trust is exposed to are managed on a globally consolidated basis for Macquarie Group Limited (MGL) as a whole, including all subsidiaries, in all locations.
 Macquarie's internal approach to risk ensures that risks in subsidiaries are subject to the same rigour and risk acceptance decisions (i.e. not differentiating where the risk is taken within Macquarie).